Orthokeratology From Your Fremont Optometrists

 Orthokeratology represents an ideal middle ground between these two forms of correction.
 These specialized contact lenses act as molds that can temporarily reshape your corneas according to your individual corrective prescription.
 Unlike ordinary contacts, these lenses need only be worn overnight, during sleep.
 When you wake up, you can remove them and enjoy corrected vision during the day -- no glasses, daytime contacts or surgery required!
 The effect may last two or more days, depending on the person, and you can keep it going simply by wearing the lenses periodically.
 If you want to go back to another vision correction method, just stop wearing the lenses and your corneas will go back to their previous state.

 Nearsighted children can benefit even more profoundly than adults from corneal refractive therapy.
 That's because the majority of myopia progression takes place during childhood -- and the intense near focus required by hours of daily reading and writing may aggravate the problem.
 Orthokeratology appears to reduce that progression when worn on still-growing corneas.
 Studies indicate that these lenses can curb myopia progression by up to 81 percent in school-age children.
-Since myopia is not just a vision problem but also a risk factor for certain eye diseases, this amazing form of myopia control is good news indeed for nearsighted kids!
+Since myopia is not just a vision problem but also a risk factor for certain eye diseases, this amazing form of myopia management is good news indeed for nearsighted kids!

 Schedule an Appointment with Your Fremont Optometrists